alexenge/hu-neuro-pipeline/docs/inputs.md

 ### **`epochs_tmin` (optional, default: `-0.5`)**

-Start of the epoching interval relative to stimulus onset (in s).
+Start of the epoch relative to stimulus onset (in s).

 | Python examples | R examples |
 | --------------- | ---------- |